MatteoGuadrini/clocking/docs/cli.md

 ### Set group

-Set options used to add configuration for the user.
+Set options used to add default configurations for the user.

 | short | long                   | description                | args                        |
 |-------|------------------------|----------------------------|-----------------------------|